 A hard court area is available for ball games such as basketball, football and netball as well as the occasional bout of traditional playground games such as hopscotch and skipping.

 The Bayford Hall is a beautiful, vaulted, beamed building – where a myriad of activities occur.
-From providing the location for Celebration and Class Assemblies, through ballet, gymnastics and basketball, via lunch, orchestra and the location of ‘Little Acorns’ our parent and toddler group – it is the central point of the school in more ways than one.
+From providing the location for Celebration and Class Assemblies, through ballet, gymnastics and basketball, via lunch, orchestra and the location of ‘Little Oaklets’ our parent and toddler group – it is the central point of the school in more ways than one.
 It is a hive of activity at all times – and has been the venue for many Christmas Fayres and quiz nights organised by the Parents and Friends of Howe Green House.

-The Cedar Wall building is a fabulous, purpose built, eco-classroom block designed to accommodate the Juniors.
+The Cedar Wall building is a fabulous, purpose built, eco-classroom block designed to accommodate the Prep Department.
 All children in Years 3-6 receive the bulk of their lessons in these classrooms and all their personal equipment is stored in the ample locker rooms within.
 Designed to be cool in the summer and warm in the winter, this sedum roofed and cedar clad building contrasts pleasingly with the more traditional and historic areas surrounding it.

 Sport at Howe Green House is a vital part of school life.
 Specialist PE teachers and coaches can be found on the netball and tennis court, in the Bayford Hall, or on one of the three fields where the pitches and athletics areas are located.
-The largest of these fields, Ladywell Field, is a spacious 7 acres ground where multi-school tournaments are often hosted and cross country practice and events are held.
+The largest of these fields, Ladywell Field, is a spacious 7 acre ground where multi-school tournaments are often hosted and cross country practice and events are held.